Jason Leitch

-(born 25 October 1968) is the National Clinical Director of Healthcare Quality and Strategy for the Scottish Government.
-He is a Senior Clinical Advisor to the Scottish Government and a member of the Health and Social Care Management Board.
-Leitch was involved in the COVID-19 pandemic response, where his duties included communicating complex scientific information to the public.
+Jason Andrew Leitch (born 25 October 1968) is a Scottish healthcare quality and patient-safety specialist, academic and former consultant oral surgeon.
+He served as National Clinical Director for the Scottish Government from 2015 to 2024 and had a prominent public communication role during the COVID-19 pandemic in Scotland.

 Early life

 Leitch was born on 25 October 1968, the elder of two children, to Jim and Irene Leitch.
 His mother was an office manager and his father was a coal miner, electrical engineer, and college educator.
 Leitch attended Airdrie Academy from 1980 to 1986.

 Leitch graduated in dentistry from the University of Glasgow in 1991.
 He became a Fellow of the Faculty of Dental Surgery at the Royal College of Surgeons (England) in 1996.
 He has a doctorate from the University of Glasgow (2004), a Masters in Public Health from Harvard University (2006) and is a fellow of The Royal College of Physicians and Surgeons of Glasgow (2004) and the Royal College of Surgeons of Edinburgh (2004).
 He is also a Fellow of the Higher Education Academy (2004).
 He was a 2005-06 Quality Improvement Fellow at the Institute for Healthcare Improvement (IHI), in Boston, sponsored by the Health Foundation, he is now a Senior Fellow at the IHI.